JuliaPalacios/phylodyn/README.md

 phylodyn
 ========

 This is a branch forked from mdkarcher/phylodyn.
 The purpose of this branch of `phylodyn` is to incorporate the sampling of genealogies and facilitate phylodynamic inference and analysis from data directly.
-This branch includes some python code and installation may be problematic.
+This branch includes some Python code and installation may be problematic.
 We are working to resolve this.

 ## Installation